 Our first commercial product launched in 2011 and we have had limited sales to date.
-As such, we have limited historical financial data upon which to base our projected revenue, planned operating expenses or upon which to evaluate our company and our commercial prospects.
-Furthermore, in September 2015, we launched the PacBio Sequel® System, and concurrently began phasing out production of PacBio RS II instruments, and, in April 2019 we announced the commercial launch of the Sequel II System.
+As such, we have limited historical financial data upon which to base our projected revenue and planned operating expenses or upon which to evaluate our company and our commercial prospects.
+Furthermore, in September 2015, we launched the PacBio Sequel[®] System, and concurrently began phasing out production of PacBio RS II instruments, and, in April 2019 we announced the commercial launch of the Sequel II System.
+In October 2020, we launched the Sequel IIe System, which has increased computational capacity, and is designed to enable customers to generate PacBio HiFi reads more efficiently.
 Based on our limited experience in developing and marketing our existing products and launching new products, we may not be able to effectively:

-Ц manage the timeliness of our new product introductions and the rate at which sales of our new products may cannibalize sales of our older products; drive adoption of our current and future products, including the Sequel II System; attract and retain customers for our products; provide appropriate levels of customer training and support for our products; implement an effective marketing strategy to promote awareness of our products; develop and implement an effective sales and distribution strategy for our current and future products; develop, manufacture and commercialize new products or achieve an acceptable return on our manufacturing or research and development efforts and expenses; comply with regulatory requirements applicable to our products; anticipate and adapt to changes in our market; accommodate customer expectations and demands with respect to our products, increase product adoption by our existing customers or develop new customer relationships; grow our share by marketing and selling our products for new and additional applications; maintain and develop strategic relationships with vendors, manufacturers and other industry partners to acquire necessary materials for the production of, and to develop, manufacture and commercialize, our existing or future products; adapt or scale our manufacturing activities to meet performance specifications and potential demand at a reasonable cost; avoid infringement and misappropriation of third-party intellectual property; obtain and maintain any necessary licenses to third-party intellectual property on commercially reasonable terms; obtain valid and enforceable patents that give us a competitive advantage or enforce existing patents; protect our proprietary technology; and attract, retain and motivate qualified personnel.
+- amanage the timeliness of our new product introductions and the rate at which sales of our new products may cannibalize sales of our older products; - drive adoption of our current and future products, including the Sequel II/IIe Systems; - attract and retain customers for our products; - provide appropriate levels of customer training and support for our products; - implement an effective marketing strategy to promote awareness of our products; - develop and implement an effective sales and distribution strategy for our current and future products; - develop, manufacture and commercialize new products or achieve an acceptable return on our manufacturing or research and development efforts and expenses; - comply with regulatory requirements applicable to our products; - anticipate and adapt to changes in our market; - accommodate customer expectations and demands with respect to our products, increase product adoption by our existing customers or develop new customer relationships; - grow our share by marketing and selling our products for new and additional applications; - maintain and develop strategic relationships with vendors, manufacturers and other industry partners to acquire necessary materials for the production of, and to develop, manufacture and commercialize, our existing or future products; - adapt or scale our manufacturing activities to meet performance specifications and potential demand at a reasonable cost; - avoid infringement and misappropriation of third-party intellectual property; - obtain and maintain any necessary licenses to third-party intellectual property on commercially reasonable terms; - obtain valid and enforceable patents that give us a competitive advantage or enforce existing patents; - protect our proprietary technology; and - attract, retain and motivate qualified personnel.